kiboschool/course-c4s-writing/src/communicating-for-success/drafting.md

 ## Learning Outcomes

 After completing this lesson, you will be able to:
+- Write clear and concise sentences.
+- Understand the causes of writing anxiety.
-- Apply techniques to overcome writer’s block
+- Apply techniques to overcome writer’s block.
+- Use drafting techniques to kick start your text creations.
+- Manage procrastination when writing.
 - Get into a flow state while drafting your text.

 ## Getting Focused